Evaluation and Improvement of Fault Detection for Large Language Models: Empirical Study

 \subsection{Configurations}

 \textit{Configuration of fault detection methods.} NNS and TestRank need to compute the distance between data samples and require the representation of the samples.
 In this work, we directly use the input embeddings extracted from LLMs as the representation.
 Besides, TestRank is a learning-based method where training data is required for fault detection.
 For the clone detection, problem classification, and TagMyNews tasks, we randomly select 200 data from the original datasets as the training data.
 For the sentiment analysis dataset, as the original dataset only contains 200 data samples and 150 of them are used as test data, we collect the remaining 50 samples as the training data.
-For the data labeling process, we set the labeling budgets as 10\%, 30\%, and 50\%. \textit{Configuration of LLMs.} In our experiments, we set \textit{top\_p=0.9} for LLaMA/CodeLLaMA and \textit{top\_p=1} for GPT3.5/GPT4 which are the default settings used by LLMs. \textit{top\_p} controls the accumulation of token probabilities to select the next word for all LLMs.
-We set the window size of the token context as \textit{max\_length= 10k} for LLaMA/CodeLLaMA to match our test data's token length.
+For the data labeling process, we set the labeling budgets from 10\% to 90\% with an interval of 10\%.

+\textit{Configuration of LLMs.} In our experiments, we set \textit{top\_p=0.95} for open-sourced LLaMA3 and DeepSeek-Coder, and \textit{top\_p=1} for closure GPT3.5 and GPT4 which are the default settings used by LLMs. \textit{top\_p} controls the accumulation of token probabilities to select the next word for all LLMs.
+We set the window size of the token context as \textit{max\_length= 10k} for LLaMA3 and DeepSeek-Coder to match our test data's token length.
 The window sizes of GPT3.5 and GPT4 are set as 16385 and 128000 respectively, using the default settings.